dapr/quickstarts/hello-world/README.md

 To see that services have stopped running, run `dapr list`, noting that your services no longer appears!

-## Next Steps
+## Next steps

 Now that you've gotten Dapr running locally on your machine, consider these next steps:
+- Explore additional quickstarts such as [pub-sub](../pub-sub), [bindings](../bindings) or the [distributed calculator app](..\distributed-calculator).
-- See the [Hello Kubernetes](../hello-kubernetes) to get set up in Kubernetes.
+- Run this hello world application in Kubernetes via the [Hello Kubernetes](../hello-kubernetes) quickstart.
 - Learn more about Dapr in the [Dapr overview](https://github.com/dapr/docs/blob/master/overview/README.md) documentation.
-- Explore Dapr concepts such as building blocks and components in the [Dapr concepts](https://github.com/dapr/docs/blob/master/concepts/README.md) documentation.
+- Explore [Dapr concepts](https://github.com/dapr/docs/blob/master/concepts/README.md) such as building blocks and components in the Dapr documentation.